What Accounting Error Costs Millions?

 How Do Balance Sheet and P&L Differ Here?

+When you build owned marketing channels, you are creating balance sheet assets, not P&L expenses.
 Your email list has market value.
 Your content library drives traffic for years.
 Your behavioral data improves every campaign you run.

 These assets appreciate as they grow.
 A larger email list is worth more per subscriber than a smaller one because larger lists enable better segmentation and testing.
+A content library of 80 articles outranks a library of 8 not because each article is better, but because topical authority compounds across the cluster.
+A retargeting pool of 200,000 prior visitors does not cost twice as much per impression as a pool of 100,000.
+The cost stays flat while the conversion math improves.